 The internet is an amazing resource.

-You’ll be able to find a course or website filled with resources on pretty much any topic you can dream of in just a few clicks.
+You’ll be able to find a course or website filled with resources on pretty much any topic you can dream of in just a few searches.

 But as I’ve mentioned already, following someone else’s blueprint won’t get you the results you’re after.